 Star Wars has a pretty rich selection of books, and as far as extended universe writers go you can’t really go past Timothy Zahn.
 His recent return to writing his iconic character, the cunning and ruthless Admiral Thrawn, has been a pretty a good time, and well worth IT if you dug the character’s appearance in the Rebels cartoon – or if you want to get ahead of the pack before he inevitably appears in the Ahsoka Tano TV series.

 If you’re someone who loves a good making-of book, Taschen’s Star Wars Archives (1977–1983) might just be the definitive work for the original trilogy.
 This thing is overflowing with behind-the-scenes photos, production sketches and interviews with various members of the cast and crew – like Irvin Kershner and Harrison Ford discussing how the “I love you” scene in Empire should play out.
-Reading it for the first time, I was genuinely surprised by the amount of stuff in it that I’d never before.
+Reading it for the first time, we were genuinely surprised by the amount of stuff in it that we’d never seen before.

 Watch Star Wars

-You hear about those Star War movies?
-I reckon they’re pretty good.
+Have you heard about those Star War movies?
+We reckon they’re pretty good.

-Genndy Tartakovsky’s phenomenal Star Wars: Clone Wars series from 2003 was recently added to Disney+, and if it’s been awhile since you’ve watched it – or you’ve never seen it – it is well worth a watch.
-It’s one of the best looking 2D animated series of the past two decades, and Tartakovsky manages do pack in an impressive amount of story-telling, character development and action into the series’ entire 2.5 hour runtime.
+While you’re probably inclined to rewatch some of the movies or The Mandalorian, we want to throw out a suggestion to watch a Genndy Tartakovsky’s phenomenal Star Wars: Clone Wars series from 2003.
+If it’s been a while since you’ve watched it – or you’ve never seen it – it is well worth a watch.
+It’s one of the best looking 2D animated series of the past two decades, and Tartakovsky manages to pack in an impressive amount of story-telling, character development and action into the series’ entire 2.5-hour runtime.